AckerlyXu/heima/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-overview.md

 * [Virtual Machine Scale Sets with Guy Bowerman](https://channel9.msdn.com/Shows/Cloud+Cover/Episode-191-Virtual-Machine-Scale-Sets-with-Guy-Bowerman)

 ## Creating and managing scale sets
 You can create a scale set in the [Azure portal preview](https://portal.azure.cn) by selecting **new** and typing **scale** on the search bar. **Virtual machine scale set** is listed in the results.
 From there, you can fill in the required fields to customize and deploy your scale set.
-You also have options to set up basic autoscale rules based on CPU usage in the portal.

 You can define and deploy scale sets by using JSON templates and [REST APIs](https://msdn.microsoft.com/library/mt589023.aspx), just like individual Azure Resource Manager VMs.
 Therefore, you can use any standard Azure Resource Manager deployment methods.
 For more information about templates, see [Authoring Azure Resource Manager templates](../azure-resource-manager/resource-group-authoring-templates.md).